oriondevs/abc-transpose/README.md

 # abc-transpose

-A simple lib to shift music tone (up or down) using the **abc notation**.
+A simple lib to shift music notes (up or down) using the **abc notation**.
 If you do not know the abc notation, please start reading this [link](https://abcnotation.com/examples).

 ## Installation